jw1912/bullet/docs/1-basics.md

 #### [nnue-pytorch's nnue.md](https://github.com/official-stockfish/nnue-pytorch/blob/master/docs/nnue.md)

-- Good resource for general SF NNUE history + more advanced stuff
+- Good resource for general SF NNUE history + some more advanced stuff
 - Follow on from the above
     - This is a document about Stockfish NNUE
     - You are not writing Stockfish
 - Contains way more information than necessary for a beginner so it can be generally confusing
 - Treats arguably the most reasonable starting architecture as a [toy example](https://github.com/official-stockfish/nnue-pytorch/blob/master/docs/nnue.md#a-simple-input-feature-set)
+- Is generally outdated w.r.t the vast majority of its contents

 ### Skipped Progression